ole00/KicadModuleToGEDA/README.md

   unless gEDA PCB supports variable radius of rounded rectangle corners)
 - supports pads on the bottom copper layer
 - cleans up the net names
+- support for not exporting courtyard lines and fabrication auxiliary lines on silkscreen (use -sl parameter)
 - adds a Linux conversion script 'run_conversion.sh' that compiles the tool and runs the footprint conversion on all KiCad modules located in